mattforni/notes/languages/italiano/corsa-3.md

 condire - to season, dress
 la focaccia - the focaccia
 molto - very (much), a lot
-oleoso - oily
-il pane - the bread
-poco - (a) little, not much
-provare - to try
-sottile - thin
-tornare - to return, come back la torta - the cake troppo - too (much)
+non sto dormendo molto - I am not sleeping much oleoso - oily il pane - the bread poco - (a) little, not much provare - to try quindi - so la regia - la direction (as in a play or movie) la scenografia - the set design sta telefonando a tutto i teatri - she is calling all of the theatres sottile - thin stiamo lavorando insieme - we are working together sto scrivendo - I am writing il testo - the text tornare - to return, come back la torta - the cake troppo - too (much)